 If DTU finds you a place to live, you will receive a rental agreement by email.
-Once you have accepted the offer, you will receive a log-in and a password to our on-line payment system, as you are required to pay an accommodation fee of DKK 750 plus a deposit (which equals 1 months’ rent) as well as the first month’s rent.
+Once you have accepted the offer, you will receive a log-in and a password to our on-line payment system, as you are required to pay an accommodation fee of DKK 1000 (non-refundable)plus a deposit (refundable after moving out/room check) as well as the first month’s rent.
+Also you will pay DKK 750 for the purchase of a linen bag(duvet, pillow, sheets, cover, towels).
 Details will be stated in the rental agreement.

 Please note that the accommodation fee is a non-refundable fee.